There are plenty of reasons for adding onstreet bike parking.

 But before you get street bike racks and put them in car parking spots, there are additional considerations you’ll want to address first.

-After you’ve made the decision to move forward with creating street bike parking, the biggest challenge to tackle is where?
+After you’ve made the decision to move forward with creating a space for onstreet bike storage, the biggest challenge to tackle is where?
 Consider these factors to locate the best place to put up bike corrals.

 Feedback from Businesses or Business Associations